sphaero/appie/README.md

     pip install https://github.com/sphaero/appie/archive/master.zip

 *Appie is developed for Python3!
-It might work on Python2 but please stop using Python2!*
+It might work on Python2 but please stop using Python2!
+Unittest are also only testing Python>3.3.*

 ## Extensions